 Among several misconceptions that cling to this topic is the belief that only white Bull Terriers suffer from hearing loss.
-Truth be told, the condition affects an estimated eighteen to twenty percent of all bullies, no matter their colour.
+Truth be told, the condition affects an estimated 18 to 20 percent of all bullies, no matter their color.
 But there is a smattering of truth.
-White specimens are more prone to full deafness and the coloured bullies often lose hearing in one ear.
+White specimens are more prone to full deafness and the colored bullies often lose hearing in one ear.
 This is not a hard rule.
 Full hearing loss can show up in any dog.
 A veterinarian can perform tests on a puppy to determine the degree of deafness in each ear.

-It is a sad fact that there are people out there who would euthanize a Bull Terrier, even a puppy, plainly because it's got deaf genes.
+It is a sad fact that there are people out there who would euthanize a Bull Terrier, even a puppy, plainly because it carries deaf genes.
 All value such a dog has to them is its ability to breed and make money.
 Nobody will buy puppies if one parent cannot hear or if a breeder becomes known for selling deaf pups.
 A lot of affected puppies just 'disappear'.
 The lucky ones end up being handed over to vet clinics and animals shelters.
-If deafness isn't an issue in your household, consider giving your name to vets, shelters and rescue organisations, so they can place you on a waiting list should somebody hand over a bullie with special needs.
+If deafness isn't an issue in your household, consider giving your name to vets, shelters, and rescue organizations, so they can place you on a waiting list should somebody hand over a bullie with special needs.

 Living With a Deaf Dog

 Many owners, when acquiring a deaf dog for the first time, expect more effort than a normal pet.
 Often, they are pleasantly surprised when both they and the dog adapt quite soon to the situation.
-Each case is a little different but deafness is not like an illness where special medication, therapy and progressive deterioration worsens the dog's life.
+Each case is a little different but deafness is not like an illness where special medication, therapy, and progressive deterioration make progressively worse the dog's life.
 Some Bull Terriers might lose their hearing over time but this doesn't affect their health.
-With the best of them, a deaf bullie can eat your favourite carpet, zoom about the garden and enjoy being an affectionate disaster (their specialty).
+With the best of them, a deaf bullie can eat your favorite carpet, zoom about the garden and enjoy being an affectionate disaster (their specialty).
 That being said, they do need a few things hearing dogs don't.

 1. Avoid the Startle Factor